-Anyways, bitterness aside about my Dutch genes, it was an amazing day.
+Anyways, bitterness aside about my Dutch genes, it was a fantastic day.
 We promised each other that we were now sailing on the same boat, wherever the currents would take us, we were on our way with the wind behind us.

 It had only been three short weeks earlier that I had become separated from my then husband.
-The arrival of a shocking package delivered by Fedex had blown my marriage of 12 years and two children to smithereens.
-The details are no longer important, so let’s just say mistakes were made and the marriage was no longer repairable.
+The arrival of a shocking package delivered by FedEx had blown my marriage of 12 years and two children to smithereens.
+The details are no longer critical, so let’s say mistakes were made and the marriage was no longer repairable.
 I was wounded and fragile and felt adrift in a sea of pain and confusion.

-So there we were two very broken people.
-Completely unaware that our meeting had been orchestrated by something much bigger than ourselves, and that it would chart a completely new course for both of us.
+So there we were, two very broken people.
+Completely unaware that our meeting was orchestrated by something much bigger than ourselves, and that it would chart an entirely new course for both of us.

 A few days later he asked me on a date.
 I told him I don’t date my clients and he responded, “You’re fired, now can we go out?”.
-Well, that kind of backfired on me, there went my best customer!
-So we went on a date and then another and another, and soon we were a “thing”.
-It was a fun “thing” and a good distraction from the agonizing pain of dismantling a marriage but I was merely dipping my toe in the water, hovering over the surface not committing to get wet.
+Well, that backfired on me, there went my best customer!
+So we went on a date and then another and another, and soon we were a “thing.”
+It was a fun “thing” and a good distraction from the agonizing pain of dismantling a marriage, but I was merely dipping my toe in the water, hovering over the surface not committing to getting wet.

 Journal Entry: November 4, 2002

-Please do not get me wrong, its not all Reese’s peanut butter cups and pink champagne over here at our house.
-Some days we feel exhausted and defeated.
-Nights are a wrestling match of limbs and pressure points with only small periods of peaceful rest.
-We also get on each others nerves sometimes because we are together literally 24/7 most days of the week.
-At times we are just plain pissed off at our situation and what can be a very, cold and indifferent world.
+Things at our house are not all peanut butter cups and kittens though.
+Nights are a wrestling match of tangled non-working limbs, with very few periods of peaceful rest.
+We also get on each other’s nerves, sometimes, because we are together literally 24/7 most days of the week.
+And truthfully, at times we are just plain pissed off at our situation and what can be a very, cold and indifferent world.

 I write to push back the walls of our shrinking world.